 Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 A companion to How to Track AI Search Traffic.
 That piece covers the attribution side.
-This one is about what the visitors actually do once they arrive.
+This one is about what the visitors do once they arrive.

-I will get to where those numbers come from.
+I'll get to where those numbers come from.
 First, the argument they walk into.

-There is a loud debate on LinkedIn right now about whether GEO is a real discipline or just SEO with a new name.
+There's a loud debate on LinkedIn right now about whether GEO is a real discipline or just SEO with a new name.

 Google recently published a guide titled "Optimizing your website for generative AI features on Google Search."
 The punchline, in their own words, is that "optimizing for generative AI search is optimizing for the search experience, and thus still SEO."
 A wave of SEO professionals took a victory lap.
 Andrii Shum at SeoProfy posted that the document "officially ends the GEO-vs-SEO debate."
 Rahul Marthak at sneo.ai wrote that "Google just officially said stop doing this and half the SEO world wasn't listening."
 Lily Ray, Founder of Algorythmic and VP of SEO & AI Search at Amsive, told her audience: "SEO is still the foundation for AI search."